cpp-gamedev/pini/README.md

 ### Reading files

-In order to parse `.pini` files, you first has to create a `pini` object:
+In order to parse `.pini` files, you first have to create a `pini` object:

 ```cpp
 pn::pini pin